The House of Flowers season 2: Synopsis

 Eight months before the outset of season 2, shortly after the events of season 1, Virginia dies.
 After her funeral, the children part ways – Paulina moves to Madrid to be with her ex-spouse, now-girlfriend María José; Elena becomes a successful architect; and Micaéla and Julián live at home.
 Ernesto, overcome by grief, joins a Scientology-esque scam cult.
-A challenge to Virginia's long-awaited brings the siblings back together, Paulina returning from Spain to take care of business.
+A challenge to Virginia's long-awaited will brings the siblings back together, Paulina returning from Spain to take care of business.

 Paulina decides that she must honor her mother, support her siblings, and get revenge on Diego; to do all three, she has to re-purchase the florists from the Chiquis.
 She re-opens the cabaret, which Diego – reappearing in the family's life because he has been trying to reconnect with Julián – fronts the money for, so he can win back the de la Mora's family trust.
 Julián has had a child with his ex, Lucía, but Diego pays these bills, too.
 Paulina makes a sketchy deal with Julián's escort agency for the cabaret, but pins the deal to Diego in case it goes awry.
 She also meets a mysterious Catalan man called Alejo, who says he was a friend to her mother while both were receiving cancer treatment; though she tries to be suspicious, she ends up getting closer to him.

 Meanwhile, Julián tries to find a proper job and reignites his relationship with Diego, but also works a rentboy hustle in secret.
 Ernesto rises the ranks in his cult, who impede on the family's life after their leader relocates her followers to their home.
 Micaéla, feeling alone with minimal parental guidance, has taken up magic tricks and enters the TV competition Talento México, taking Bruno as her guardian.
 When she gets through the rounds, Bruno asks his friend Moisés to join them and transform her into a singer; Bruno has also become enamored with a pretty teenage contestant.

 Elena is trying to manage her position as a senior architect while being increasingly distracted by men, and realizes she has a relationship addiction.
 She begins attending a sex addicts' group therapy at a hair salon but starts a sexual relationship with someone there until discovering he is a priest.
 María José, after traveling to Mexico, finds happiness supporting the trans women and drag queens at the cabaret, who Paulina has been ignoring to work on her schemes.
 Their relationship fractures, and María José breaks up with Paulina and returns to Spain, being hounded by her overbearing sister.
 Paulina tries to call María José as she accepts Diego's innocence and loyalty to her family, handing herself in to the police for the soliciting at the cabaret.